Best Outdoor Coffee Tables for Patios: Top 7 Picks

 • Style and Aesthetics: Your outdoor coffee table should harmonize with your existing patio furniture and overall home aesthetic.
 Do you have a modern, minimalist vibe?
 A rustic farmhouse feel?
 Or a bohemian, eclectic look?
 Choose a table that complements these elements rather than clashing.

 • Functionality: Beyond merely holding drinks, what else do you need your table to do?
 If you entertain frequently, a larger surface is beneficial.
-If you have limited storage, a table with built-in shelves or drawers could be a game-changer.
+If you have limited storage, a table with built-in shelves or drawers could be a major upgrade.
 For areas needing shade, a table with an umbrella hole is invaluable.

 A person measuring the space for an outdoor coffee table on a patioA person measuring the space for an outdoor coffee table on a patio